Satvik-1287/Satvik-1287/README.md

 - 👋 Hi, I’m Satvik
 - 👀 I’m interested in Coding and Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Web Development

 <!---
 Satvik-1287/Satvik-1287 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.